-The color of the brown bullhead is olive to brown with dark mottlings on the sides, fading to white or cream beneath.
-Fleshy barbels are dusky to black.
-It can be readily distinguished from the black bullhead by the lack of a light-colored bar at the base of the tail fin and black coloration in the membrane between the rays of these fins.
-There are numerous strong barbs that form a serrated back side of the pectoral fin spines.
-There are from 20 to 24, usually 22 or 23, rays in the anal fin.
+The color of the Brown Bullhead is olive to brown with dark mottlings on sides, fading to white or cream underneath.
+Fleshy barbels dusky to black.
+It can be readily distinguished from the Black Bullhead by the lack of a light-colored bar at the base of the caudal (tail) fin and black coloration in the membrane between the rays (soft spines) of these fins.
+There are from 20 to 24, usually 22-23, rays in anal fin.
 The caudal fin is slightly notched.